 This particular trail race in a region of spectacular surrounding that is a UNESCO heritage site has always been on my bucket list.

-Origin of Cappadocia word took from Persian languange which means “land of beautiful horses.”
-From history point, it has been hub of many civilisations and empires namely Hittite, Persian, under Alexander The Great, Roman, Byzantine and Selcuk.
+Origin of Cappadocia word took from Persian language which means “land of beautiful horses.”
+From history point, it has been the hub of many civilisations and empires namely Hittite, Persian, under Alexander The Great, Roman, Byzantine and Selcuk.

 A Day Before

-After briefing, we feasted over the most lavish ‘pasta party’ of any races I’ve attended.
-Only not just pasta was served – there was rice with variety of dishes, dessert and fruits.
-I had a lovely chat with runner Maya from Bulgaria and then later met Nikola, another Bulgarian runner – whom I stumbled just few months back when he finished his UTMB.
-A group of Macedonian runners were there too.
-Meeting these familiar faces again whom I got acquaintance with from previous races in an unplanned manner and on a different land is very heart-warming indeed.
+After the briefing, we feasted over the most lavish ‘pasta party’ of any races I’ve attended.
+Only not just pasta was served – there was rice with a variety of dishes, dessert, and fruits.
+I had a lovely chat with runner Maya from Bulgaria and then later met Nikola, another Bulgarian runner – whom I stumbled just a few months back when he finished his UTMB.
+A group of Macedonian runners was there too.
+Meeting these familiar faces again whom I got acquainted with from previous races in an unplanned manner and on a different land is very heart-warming indeed.

 Runners of 50km and 100km started at the same time in Urgup.
 At the starting line, I stood just behind Caner Odabasoglu, Iznik Ultra Race Director who was a bit surprised to see me at first.
 He said ” This is a fast course.
 No stopping to take pictures despite the beautiful scenery”.
 I listened to his priceless words – so only managed to snap one selfie towards reaching 60km in Urgup just before the battery died on me.

 The first few checkpoints I ran in drizzle and was not too enjoyable.
-Couple with accident where I hit my head against a tree branch and next minutes fell down on a wooden bridge as it was slippery – did not help either.
-Also a section with rope to come down from short steep slope took a bit time due to bottleneck.
-Otherwise, anything after Checkpoint 3 Goreme onwards have been smooth until Checkpoint 6 Urgup – where the drop bag is.
+Couple with accidents where I hit my head against a tree branch and next minutes fell down on a wooden bridge as it was slippery – did not help either.
+Also, a section with rope to come down from short steep slope took a bit time due to bottleneck.
+Otherwise, anything after Checkpoint 3 Goreme onwards has been smooth until Checkpoint 6 Urgup – where the drop bag is.
 I’ve kept a 2 hours buffers to save energy for the second half of the race.

 After a quick rest and few cups of instant soup at Urgup, climbing to Checkpoint 7 Plateau at 1500m was a tough in the dark, as well as windy.
-On hindsight – this was ‘easier’ for someone like me with height issue as I focused a lot more on climbing to find the next reflector that mark the course rather than worry about the height by looking down if it was on day time.
+On hindsight – this was ‘easier’ for someone like me with height issue as I focused a lot more on climbing to find the next reflector that marks the course rather than worry about the height by looking down if it was on daytime.

 I refueled well at the checkpoints.
-There were selection of food and snack provided.
-The instant soup (at Checkpoint 6) was better for tummy than usual fresh soup that been out there for a whole day like in other races.
-Consumed GU Hydration Drink Tab for electrolyte.
+There was a selection of food and snack provided.
+The instant soup (at Checkpoint 6) was better for tummy than the usual fresh soup that been out there for a whole day like in other races.
+Consumed GU Hydration Drink Tab for the electrolyte.
 I suspected that I might drink too much electrolyte than required by my body.
-Need to relook at the right balance of water intake, electrolyte and carbohydrate during the race.
-Also relook at electrolyte brand that suits my body better for an ultra race.
+Need to relook at the right balance of water intake, electrolyte, and carbohydrate during the race.
+Also, relook at electrolyte brand that suits my body better for an ultra race.

 - Shoes – Saucony Peregrine 5, Salomon trail gaiter (low)

-- Backpack – Salomon S-Lab Adv Skin 12SET with shoulder pad that I’ve creatively Velcro to minimise pain on shoulder which work well.
+- Backpack – Salomon S-Lab Adv Skin 12SET with a pair of shoulder pad that I’ve creatively Velcro on to minimise pain on the shoulder which works well.